ebi2kh/Real-Time-Financial-Analysis-Trading-System/README.md

 ---

-**Mandatory Trading Indicators: Explanation of Required Trading Indicators**
+##Mandatory Trading Indicators

-In the realm of financial analysis and trading, certain key indicators are essential for assessing market trends, identifying potential trading opportunities, and making informed decisions.
-The project mandates the calculation and delivery of specific trading indicators to facilitate comprehensive analysis and generate actionable trading signals.
 Below is an explanation of the required trading indicators and their significance:

 1. **Moving Average (MA)**: